xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/typealiases/cliconfigurationoptions.md

-Options, as written by the user.
-All are optional.
+Configuration options as specified by users in configuration files.

 ## Signature

 ```typescript
 export type CliConfigurationOptions = Record<string, string | boolean>;
 ```

+## Remarks

+All options are optional and can be either string or boolean values depending on the specific configuration property.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>